RILAB/fwdpp/doc/policies.md

 Either of the above code blocks results in a variable called recmap which is a function object representing a function call that takes no additional arguments and returns a double.
 The variable recmap can be passed to the algorithm as the recombination (sometimes called genetic in the library documentation) map policy.

-Note that the above policies were implemented by _synthesiszing_ a new function object type from a stdd::bind operation via the std::function template class.
+Note that the above policies were implemented by _synthesiszing_ a new function object type from a __std::bind__ operation via the __std::function__ template class.
 You may synthesize all of your policies into variables this way, but it is not required.
 However, the next subsection will reveal a case where it is required.

 Note that gamete-based simulations only require this policy.